-- The Sapphire Preferred typically has a better welcome bonus, including right now, as it’s offering 100K points; this suggests Chase wants people to apply for the Preferred over the Reserve
+- The Sapphire Preferred typically has a better welcome bonus; this suggests Chase wants people to apply for the Preferred over the Reserve

 - Even though the Sapphire Reserve has a higher annual fee (which you’d think would be good for Chase), the $300 annual travel credit and Priority Pass membership really cuts into the margins